morenomjc/static-gtfs-api/README.md

 API for working on static-gtfs transit feed data

 ## How it works
-1. On startup it loads the gtfs data by parsing the gtfs files from the specified url
+1. On startup it loads the gtfs data by parsing the gtfs files from the specified url.
+Defaults to github.
+See `application-github.yaml`.
-2. GTFS data is store only on in-memory database: H2
+2. GTFS data is store only on in-memory database: `h2`
 3. Only read operations are supported

 ## Getting Started